fcrawford/covid19_icu/inst/content/outputs.md

 This plot depicts **ICU and floor utilization by COVID19+ patients** on a given day.

-* **Maximum ICU capacity for COVID19+ patients (black dashed):** the maximum ICU capacity of your health system which is available to COVID19+ patients.
+* **Maximum ICU capacity (black dashed):** the maximum ICU capacity of your health system which is available to COVID19+ patients.
 A tag appears with the day on which capacity is exceeded when the number of COVID19+ patients requiring ICU care in the simulation exceeds the maximum ICU capacity available to COVID19+ patients.
 Maximum capacity changes depending on the capacity expansion specified by the user.

 * **In ICU (black):** the number of COVID19+ patients who are in the ICU on a given day.